-USACE started the Tribal consultation process by inviting Tribes to participate in the early scoping process via letter on December 4, 2018, (also see Public Scoping Section 2.4).
+USACE initiated the Tribal consultation process by inviting Tribes to participate in the early scoping process via letter on December 4, 2018 (also see Public Scoping Section 2.4).
 The letters were directed to the leadership of each of the Tribal governments whose aboriginal and historic territories or historic removal routes extended to the lands where the proposed activities would occur (i.e., the ACTT, CTL, CNO, CT, MBCI, JBCI, STF, SNO, and TBTL).
 Two responses were received that did not address the substance of the request.
 The MBCI participated in a scoping meeting and raised the issue of effects to pre-contact archaeological sites from any of the then-proposed alternatives.
-Next, on April 10, 2019, USACE provided an email distribution of the April 2, 2019, Notice of Intent to produce an EIS as well as the advertisement of public meetings for this project.
+Next, on April 10, 2019.
+USACE provided an email distribution of the April 2, 2019, Notice of Intent to produce an EIS as well as the advertisement of public meetings for this project.
 No responses were received regarding this distribution.
 USACE also invited each of the Tribes to participate as a cooperating agency in the development of the EIS at a meeting on June 18, 2019.
 Only the MCN responded to this correspondence, indicating that the Tribe was choosing to consult under the NHPA, rather than participate as a cooperating agency.
-USACE intends to keep the lines of communication open throughout the study, relying on the Section 106 Process to capture significant Tribal concerns regarding historic properties, but remains open to the need to undertake Government-to-Government consultation, as necessary.
+USACE intends to keep the lines of communication open throughout the study, relying on the Section 106 NHPA process to capture significant Tribal concerns regarding historic properties, but remains committed to undertaking additional Government-to-Government consultations, as necessary.

-Section 9 Public Involvement
+SECTION 9 Public Involvement

-Project Delivery Team (PDT) meets every other Thursday with team members and the NFS to discuss progress and pitfalls of the study.
+The PDT met every other Thursday with team members and the NFS during the study to discuss progress and pitfalls of the study.